Greek euro coins: €2 commemorative coins

+Other commemorative coins (collectors' coins)

 Greece has a good collection of euro commemorative coins, mainly in silver although a few coins have also been minted in gold.
 Their face value range from €10 to €200.
 This is mainly done as a legacy of an old national practice of minting gold and silver coins.
 These coins are not really intended to be used as means of payment, so generally they do not circulate.
 Here you can find some samples: